klahnakoski/sqlite-speed-test/README.md

 Data is submitted as Sqlite files.
 The process of converting from the external format (JSON documents) to the Sqlite representation is called "ingestion".
 Ingestion can be parallelized easily.
 If ingestion is provided as client library code, then we can increase the overall ingestion speed of the cluster.

-There is only one shard accepting new records at a time; it is called the ingestion shard.
-All other shards are "static"
+There is only one file per node accepting new records at a time; it is called the ingestion file.
+All other files are "static"

 * Create database - make a new database, fill it with data
 * submit database to nodes - this should be a simple file transfer